Millburn High School: Extracurricular activities

-Millburn's Key Club is one of the largest clubs in the school, with over 160 registered members.
-At the New Jersey District Convention for Key Club, Millburn won the gold medal for UNICEF (raising $3,700), as well as gold for the Platinum Single Service Award (Haiti Relief Fund effort - $15,000+).

 Millburn has a literary magazine (Word), non-fiction literary magazine (Cellar Door) and newspaper (The Miller).
 An item included in Word was winner of a 2009 Gold Medal from the Columbia Scholastic Press Association.

-Millburn's performing arts program, the Millburn Limelight Players, is also recognized for annual musical and dramatic productions.
+Millburn's performing arts program, the Millburn Limelight Players, has annual musical and dramatic productions.
 Recent productions have included The Drowsy Chaperone, Young Frankenstein, Pal Joey, Into the Woods, Cheaper by the Dozen, Dirty Rotten Scoundrels, How to Succeed in Business Without Really Trying, Metamorphoses, Thoroughly Modern Millie and Woody Allen's Don't Drink the Water.
 Between 80 and 100 students each year are involved with the musical and dramatic productions, whether as onstage performers, backstage and technical crew, set builders or members of the pit orchestra.
 Notable Limelight alumni include Anne Hathaway.

 Millburn's Robotics Club was started in 2014 to compete in FTC under team number 8405.
 They were the champions of the 2014-15 New Jersey FTC State Championship for a game called Cascade Effect and they advanced to the World Championship, but did not enter division eliminations.
 The first Millburn VEX team, 7405M, started in 2015.
 Millburn has since added 2 other teams: 7405N in 2016, and 7405P in 2018.
 In the 2016-17 VEX season, the 7405M team was both the New Jersey State Tournament Champion and the Skills Champion, qualifying them for the World Championship.
 There, they made it to division quarterfinals.
 In the 2018-19 VEX season, all teams entered eliminations matches in the State Championship and the P team qualified for the 2018-19 World Championship due to their strong skills score.
 At worlds they won their division eliminations and advanced to round robin, becoming the first New Jersey team to do so.
 They went on to win the grand finals, making them the 2018-19 Vex World Champions out of approximately 11,400 teams worldwide.
-In the 2019-20 VEX season, Millburn added 7405K as a forth team.
+In the 2019-20 VEX season, Millburn added 7405K as a fourth team.
 Three of their teams, 7405P, 7405M, and 7405N, would qualify for the 2019-20 World Championship but would not be able to compete due to the COVID-19 pandemic.
 The World Champion 7405P team name would be retired after the 2019–2020 season and replaced with 7405R.
+7405R would go on to win 2 State Championships (2024, 2025), winning Excellence at the WPI signature event, and making Division Finals at worlds with a top 15 ranking (2025) lead by driver Yuvi.
+In 2022, the FTC team was restarted under the same number after taking a 2-year hiatus during 2019.
+The FTC organization at Millburn High School added another team for the 2023-2024 FIRST Tech Challenge season, team number 23650.